sandrinebytes/SIEM-Log-Analysis-Case-Study/README.md

 - **Incident Response Documentation:** Capturing screenshots, recording timestamps, and reporting findings.
 - **Windows Command Line Tools:** `net user`, `sc query`, `tasklist`, and related commands.
 - **Threat Identification:** Detecting Meterpreter activity and reverse shell exploitation.
 ---
+## Methodology

+The approach to this SIEM log analysis case study was structured to mimic a professional SOC investigation:

+1. **Initial Log Collection:** Gathered Security.evtx logs from the compromised Windows system to analyze all relevant events.
+2. **Automated Log Parsing:** Used DeepBlueCLI to efficiently parse logs and highlight suspicious processes, services, and account activity.
+3. **Suspicious Activity Identification:** Reviewed parsed logs for unusual executables, newly created services, and Meterpreter reverse shell indicators.
+4. **Persistence Detection:** Tracked account creation events and service modifications to identify persistence mechanisms employed by the attacker.
+5. **Correlating Findings:** Matched timestamps, processes, and accounts to build a timeline of the compromise.
+6. **Documentation:** Recorded commands, screenshots, and observations to ensure clear reporting and reproducibility.

+This methodology ensures a thorough, systematic investigation, allowing SOC analysts to detect, document, and respond to incidents effectively.
+---
 ## Implemented Solutions / Investigation Steps
 - Opened terminal in the lab environment.